top of page

 • Introduce non-dissolving textures in water, which can be easier to tolerate.
 For example, slices of orange floating in water can be a gentle introduction to new textures, especially for children who enjoy water play.

 • Place a small amount of material/food inside a clear container with a secure lid.
-Children can explore how it looks and moves by shaking, rolling or holding it up to the light without direct contact.
+Your child can explore how it looks and moves by shaking, rolling or holding it up to the light without direct contact.

-• Place one new material in a zip lock bag, inviting children to crunch, squish and explore textures without direct contact.
+• Place one new material in a zip lock bag, inviting your child to crunch, squish and explore textures without direct contact.
 Smells will also be detectable for some stronger smelling foods and materials.

 Step three: Use tools before fingers

-Start by using tools to interact with difficult textures, gradually moving to direct touch as children become more comfortable.
+Start by using tools to interact with difficult textures, gradually moving to direct touch as your child becomes more comfortable.
 This step reduces the immediate sensory impact.

 Step four: Reduce the tools